iamkirankumaryadav/Library/Statistics/Statistics.md

 - We can say that there is only less than 5% or 1% chance it may happen.
 - If **p-value >= 0.05** i.e. Here it's a normal scenario (Fair coin, NULL hypothesis accepted)
 - If **p-value <= 0.05** i.e Very rare scenario of getting H only (The coin is biased)

+## Types of Statistical Tests
+- Statistical tests are used to make inferences about a population based on a sample of data.

+### Parametric Tests
+- Parametric tests assume that the data is normally distributed and that the population parameters are known or can be estimated.

+**1. T-test:**
+- T-test compares the means of two groups.
+- **One-sample t-test:** Compares the mean of a single sample to a known population mean.
+- **Independent samples t-test:** Compares the means of two independent groups.
+- **Paired samples t-test:** Compares the means of two related groups (e.g., before-after measurements).

+**2. ANOVA (Analysis of Variance):**
+- Used to compare means of more than two groups.
+- **One-way ANOVA:** Compares the means of multiple groups on a single independent variable.
+- **Two-way ANOVA:** Compares the means of multiple groups on two independent variables.

+**Z-test:**
+- Used to compare population means when the population standard deviation is known.
+- Often used in hypothesis testing and confidence interval estimation.

+### Non-parametric Tests
+- Non-parametric tests do not assume that the data is normally distributed.
+- They are often used when the sample size is small or the data is not normally distributed.

+**1. Chi-Square Test:**
+- Used to analyze categorical data.
+- **Chi-square goodness-of-fit test:** Compares observed frequencies to expected frequencies.
+- **Chi-square test of independence:** Tests the association between two categorical variables.